raw937/FOAM/readme.md

 The database itself (7G) and can be downloaded here: http://cbb.pnnl.gov/portal/software/FOAM.html

-Along with the Ontology (important) and the alignements (if you want to go dig into that).
+Along with the Ontology (important) and the alignments (if you want to go dig into that).

 WARNING: the format of the HMM only work with HMMER 3.0.
 If you want to use it with another verison, email me, there are a few changes to do.